-TRS may ask you to provide a coverage letter with the exact dates your prior insurer provided comprehensive health coverage to you and the reason you lost coverage.
+TRS may ask you to provide a coverage letter with the exact dates your prior insurer gave you comprehensive health coverage and the reason you lost coverage.
 TRS may also ask you to provide other coverage letters for eligible dependents you want to enroll in TRS-Care.

-When can TRS-Care terminate my coverage?
+When can TRS-Care terminate (cancel) my coverage?

-Retiree coverage under TRS-Care ends when:
+Retiree coverage under TRS-Care ends when: :

-- The retiree is no longer eligible; - TRS determines that the retiree or their covered dependent committed fraud; - The retiree fails to make their required contribution; or - TRS-Care discontinues.
+- The retiree is no longer eligible; - TRS determines that the retiree committed fraud: - The retiree fails to make their required premium payments; or - TRS-Care discontinues.